Process Improvement

 It’s a mismatch between system design and human capacity.

-Process improvement succeeds when systems are designed with a clear understanding of:
+Process improvement succeeds when systems are designed around:

 -